WikiMini

 Race summaries

-• 2005: The first ever road course race for the Indy Racing League saw Andretti Green Racing win the pole and sweep the top four position.
+• 2005: The first ever road course race for the Indy Racing League saw Andretti Green Racing win the pole and sweep the top four positions.
 Dan Wheldon finished first, with Tony Kanaan second.

 • 2006: Dario Franchitti won the pole, but was knocked out early due to mechanical failure.
 The race finished under the yellow flag after Tomas Scheckter and Buddy Rice hit the barrier with 4 laps to go.
 Roberto Moreno replaced Ed Carpenter for this race as Ed recovered from his injury's but finished 18th due to steering issues.
 Hélio Castroneves was the winner.

 • 2007: Pole winner Hélio Castroneves led 95 of the 100 laps, holding off Scott Dixon for the win by 0.6007 seconds, the closest finish on a road circuit in IRL history at the time.
 On the first lap, five cars were involved in a spin, including Tony Kanaan.
 In practice, Kanaan had crashed his qualified car, but the team made repairs so he could start in the 6th position rather than using a backup.
 The spin dropped him to the rear of the field.
 After a series of pit stops under yellow, Dan Wheldon took the lead.
 On a lap 35 restart, Castroneves bumped Wheldon from behind, and slipped by to take the lead for good.
-In the best run by a Foyt team in a few season, Darren Manning ran as high as third until a late spin dropped him to 13th.
+In the best run by a Foyt team in a few seasons, Darren Manning ran as high as third until a late spin dropped him to 13th.
 After the first lap spin, Tony Kanaan recovered to finish third.

 • 2008: Heavy rain in the morning soaked the track, and left considerable standing water.
 The race was started under 10 laps of caution as the track dried.
 At the start, Tony Kanaan assumed the lead, but soon was passed by Justin Wilson.
 The early part of the race saw several spins by several cars, including Danica Patrick, Marco Andretti and Mario Moraes.
 On the 37th lap after a restart, rookie Graham Rahal was hit from behind by Will Power while running 3rd.
 He was able to continue.
 Several cautions slowed the race, including a crash by Ryan Briscoe, and a multi-car incident involving Vítor Meira, Franck Perera, and Townsend Bell.
 On the restart that followed, Rahal-Letterman Racing driver Ryan Hunter-Reay led Graham Rahal.
 Rahal got the jump and took the lead into the first turn.
 With time running out before the two-hour time limit, the race was poised to end before the scheduled distance.
 On the final restart, just under 4 minutes of racing remained.
 Rahal held off a charging Hélio Castroneves and won his first race.
 At 19 years, 93 days old, Rahal became the youngest driver ever to win an Indy-style race, as well as the youngest winner in IndyCar Series history.[17]
 He broke Marco Andretti's record from 2006.[17]
 He also became the fourth driver to win an IndyCar Series race in his first start, joining Buzz Calkins, Juan Pablo Montoya and Scott Dixon.[17]

-• 2009: On the opening lap, polesitter Graham Rahal was involved in light contact with Tony Kanaan, which damaged his nosecone, and dropped him deep in the standings.
+• 2009: On the opening lap, polesitter Graham Rahal was involved in light contact with Tony Kanaan, which damaged his nosecone, and dropped him deep in the field.
 With 20 laps to go, defending IndyCar champion Scott Dixon crashed out after contact with Hideki Mutoh.
 With 14 laps to go, Ryan Briscoe took the lead from Justin Wilson on a restart.
 Briscoe held off Ryan Hunter-Reay to secure the victory.

 • 2011: The first race featuring the new double-file restarts takes a toll on the field as drivers adjust.
 On the first lap, a big collision involving several cars saw Marco Andretti flip over in turn 1, a crash he blamed on Hélio Castroneves.[18]
 Several other drivers experienced contact on restarts, thinning the field.
 Dario Franchitti stayed in front for most of the race and won the season opener.
 Simona de Silvestro garnered the most attention of the later stages of the race, as she hotly challenged Tony Kanaan.
 Kanaan, who had landed his ride with KV Racing just days earlier, held her off over the final few laps for a surprising third-place finish.

-• 2012: Hélio Castroneves won the season-opening event,[37][38] snapping a winless streak that dates back to Motegi in 2010.
+• 2012: Hélio Castroneves won the season-opening event,[19][20] snapping a winless streak that dates back to Motegi in 2010.
 It was the first race for the new Dallara DW-12 chassis, and the new turbocharged engine package.
 Castroneves' victory marked the first win by Chevrolet in the IndyCar Series since 2005.
 It also marked the first race since the fatal accident of Dan Wheldon.
-Will Power took the lead from the pole position at the start, but during the first yellow, he ducked into the pits in order to gamble on a fuel strategy.
+Will Power had the lead from the pole position at the start, but during the first yellow, he ducked into the pits in order to gamble on a fuel strategy.
 The strategy backfired, and Power was not a factor during the remainder of the race.
 During the final sequence of pit stops, Castroneves and Scott Dixon were running 1st–2nd.
 Dixon pitted first on lap 72, and Castroneves pitted on lap later.
 As the rest of the leaders shuffled through their final pits stops, Castroneves made a bold pass of Dixon on the outside of turn 1 for second place.
 After the sequence of pit stops was over, Castroneves led the final 26 laps to claim the victory.
 On his victory lap, Castroneves stopped in turn 10, climbed from his car, and performed his customary "Spider-Man" celebration, climbing the catch fence.
-He climbed the fence which displayed the street sign "Dan Wheldon Way," which had been designated days earlier by the city of St. Petersburg in the memory of Wheldon.[39]
+He climbed the fence which displayed the street sign "Dan Wheldon Way," which had been designated days earlier by the city of St. Petersburg in the memory of Wheldon.[21]

 • 2013: James Hinchcliffe won the first IndyCar race of his career, taking the lead from Hélio Castroneves on a restart on lap 85 of 110.
 Hinchcliffe held off Castroneves by 1.09 seconds, with Marco Andretti finishing third, passing Simona de Silvestro for the position on the final lap.[22]
 Will Power dominated the early parts of the race, but dropped to 16th at the finish after contact with J. R. Hildebrand.
 Dario Franchitti finished last after an early crash, and defending series champion Ryan Hunter-Reay dropped out with mechanical problems.